 The Huntsman Challenge is a fundraising program often linked to chapters' Derby Days philanthropic event, which creates good-natured competition between Sigma Chi chapters, the women's fraternities and sororities on each campus raising funds for research at the Huntsman Cancer Institute.
 The Challenge expands the traditional, local concept of Derby Days to include an international fundraising arm that allows local and distant supporters to contribute to the philanthropic cause.
-Through derbychallenge.org, Sigma Chi chapters and the participating teams on their respective campuses manage their own web pages where they set tangible fundraising goals, collect donations, track progress and send family and friends a secure link through which they can make a donation.
+Sigma Chi chapters and the participating teams on their respective campuses manage their own web pages where they set tangible fundraising goals, collect donations, track progress and send family and friends a secure link through which they can make a donation.
 The Derby Challenge runs annually, with top performing chapters announced and recognized at the Krach Transformational Leaders Workshop.

-From 2017 to 2018, one chapter, Georgia Southern, raised \$90,603 for the Huntsman Cancer Institute.
-Two chapters, University of Utah and Loyola Chicago, have been inducted into the \$50K Club for raising more than \$50,000 in a given year.
+Many of our chapters have been very successful in their fundraising efforts for the Huntsman Cancer Institute.
+As a result, several chapters have raised over \$50,000, \$100,000, \$150,000 and even over \$200,000.
+This is an incredible achievement by our chapters for a worthy cause.
 All chapters that raise \$20,000 or more in a year are invited to Salt Lake City to tour the Huntsman Cancer Institute and are inducted into the Huntsman \$20K Club.
 Personalized brick pavers are placed in the Walk of Hope between the Huntsman Cancer Institute and the Huntsman Cancer Hospital for all chapters raising \$1,000 or more.
 Hundreds of Sigs tour this area every year when they visit while participating in Horizons Huntsman Leadership Summit.

-For more information, please visit derbychallenge.org, or contact Huntsman Cancer Foundation at (877) 585-0303.
+For more information, please contact Huntsman Cancer Foundation at (877) 585-0303.